Table of contents

 Truth be told, Google Groups fell short on many accounts when it came to the collaborative requirements of support teams.
-For staters, there was no way to assign tasks
+For starters, there was no way to assign tasks.

 To overcome these collaboration lapses, Google Collaborative Inbox feature came into being.
 While this new feature did have a few capabilities to make teamwork a little easier, the biggest issue is still its unintuitive UI.